Moooonet/Comfy-Align/README.md

 > *As a certified member of the OCD club, I realized ComfyUI needed a professional-grade alignment therapist (with optional color therapy sessions).
 So I decided to moonlight as a UX designer and developed this plugin.
-Fun fact: My name contains 'Moon', so I've shamelessly channeled my inner lunar deity by making the color picker icon a crescent moon.
-> Fun fact: My name contains 'Moon', so I've shamelessly channeled my inner lunar deity by making the color picker icon a crescent moon.*
+Fun fact: My name contains 'Moon', so I've shamelessly channeled my inner lunar deity by making the color picker icon a crescent moon.*

 When using ComfyUI's native color feature, I noticed it dyes both the node's title bar and panel simultaneously.
 While this adds "color" and "bgcolor" parameters to the corresponding node in the workflow, the background of individual parameters remains unchanged (defaulting to dark gray).
 This can lead to two issues: